-Planning a Kickstarter starts with a compelling idea for your film.
-For many filmmakers, our hometowns and their particular micro-cultures and institutions inspire many of the stories we’d like to tell.
-In our minds, we all want to be Mark Twain, sharing tales of our childhood on the banks of the mighty Mississippi.
+Planning a film crowdfunding campaign starts with a compelling idea for your story.
+For many film producers, our hometowns and their particular micro-cultures and institutions inspire the stories we’d like to tell.
+It’s as if we all want to be Mark Twain, sharing tales of our childhood on the banks of the mighty Mississippi.

-For me, making movies was all about telling stories about the colorful “yinzers” I grew up around near Pittsburgh.
+For me, making movies was about telling stories about the colorful “yinzers” I grew up near Pittsburgh.
 And that’s what inspired my Kickstarter campaign.

 How to Plan a Kickstarter for Your Film

-Kickstarter and other crowdfunding platforms have become part of the independent filmmaking process.
-And if you want to get your first indie feature made, odds are good that you’ll have to run a crowdfunding campaign.
-Unfortunately we have all also heard the horror stories of failed crowdfunding campaigns.
+Kickstarter and other crowdfunding platforms have become part of the independent filmmaking process webbanki.ru.
+And if you want to get your first indie feature made, the odds are good that you’ll have to run a crowdfunding campaign.
+Unfortunately, we have all also heard the horror stories of failed crowdfunding campaigns.

-If your film is authentic to where you grew up, or your film takes place in a location you passionately love… And if you meticulously plan your crowdfunding campaign, Kickstarter is a legitimate way to raise money and build buzz from a built-in hometown audience who might not be familiar with you or your work.
+If your film is authentic to where you grew up, or your movie takes place in a location you passionately love… And suppose you meticulously plan your crowdfunding campaign.
+In that case, Kickstarter is a legitimate way to raise money and build buzz from a built-in hometown audience who might not be familiar with you or your work.

-I learned a lot of lessons running a crowdfunding campaign for my micro-budget indie, Yinz.
-The film takes place in the small mill town near my hometown, Pittsburgh.
-Through careful planning and preparation, I was able to secure about $37,000 in backing with my Kickstarter campaign.
+I learned many lessons from running a crowdfunding campaign for my micro-budget indie, Yinz.
+The film takes place in a small mill town near my hometown, Pittsburgh.
+Through careful planning and preparation, I secured about $37,000 in backing with my Kickstarter campaign.
 And I also won some press in major Pittsburgh publications.

 Go Back Home, And Say Hello

 I have lived and worked in Los Angeles for eight years.
 Even if I feel like a Pittsburgh guy, the truth is that it’s only my home in my heart.
 I want to shoot Yinz in early 2016.
-So about six months before that, I went and spent half of June 2015 in the Pittsburgh area.
+So about six months before that, I spent half of June 2015 in Pittsburgh.

 Make sure you find any organizations that support local filmmakers.
 I found the Pittsburgh Film Office and the Steeltown Entertainment Project.
 They were both eager to meet and have been remarkably supportive.
-You want to look for individuals who work in film, commercials, and also who are involved with the tech community.
-Search Google, IMDB and look for producers and crew who worked on films shot in the area.
+You want to look for individuals who work in film and commercials and are involved with the tech community.
+Search Google and IMDB and look for producers and crew who worked on movies shot in the area.

-Another thing you’ll want to do when you’re spending time at the location is to take lots of high quality pictures.
-These picture will come in incredibly handy while you’re making you’re Kickstarter video and designing your page.
+Another thing you’ll want to do when you’re spending time at the location is to take lots of high-quality pictures.
+These pictures will be convenient while making your Kickstarter video and designing your page.
 Remember, a picture is worth… more money than words on Kickstarter.
 And the locals that you want to buy into your project will love seeing pictures of places they recognize.

 Here’s one I took in my hometown that I used for the Yinz campaign.

-While it is great to make an authentic film about a place you love, it crosses the line if you simply wanna exploit the locals for a laugh.
-You better adore the place you’re making a film about.
+While making an original film about a place you love is great, it crosses the line if you simply want to exploit the locals for a laugh.
+You better adore the site you’re making a film about.
 Even if you’re having fun with local culture (think of Fargo), it better come from a loving place.

 When it comes to local promotion, what is the story behind your story?

-Simply saying, I’ve always wanted to make a movie and now I’m doing so, isn’t good enough.
+Simply saying I’ve always wanted to make a movie and now I’m doing so isn’t good enough.
 That’s old hat at this point.
-What’s special about your project?
-You need to find the meta narrative of your project.
+What’s unique about your project?
+You need to find the meta-narrative of your project.

 Keep the narrative simple.
-This is what people will relate to, and it’s how word of mouth will spread about your Kickstarter campaign.
+People will relate to this, and it’s how word of mouth will spread about your Kickstarter campaign.

-Did you hear about the kid who’s dad was a fisherman?
+Did you hear about the kid whose dad was a fisherman?
 And now he’s spending the summer making a movie on a fishing boat in the Pacific?

-For Yinz, the story behind the story is that I am going home to small town Western Pennsylvania, the place that inspired me to become a filmmaker in the first place, and making a movie about growing up there.
-It’s not about the genre, or the filmmaking techniques, or the technology we’re going to use.
+For Yinz, the story behind the story is that I am going home to a small town in Western Pennsylvania, the place that inspired me to become a filmmaker in the first place and make a movie about growing up there.
+It’s not about the genre, the filmmaking techniques, or the technology we will use.

 Focus on the fact that you’re making a movie about a place that you love and what’s interesting about that place.
-If you love the place, someone else will, too.
-Your Kickstarter video should be about this meta narrative.
-The video’s story needs to be about your love for the location and your journey there to make a film.
+If you love the site, someone else will, too.
+Your Kickstarter video should be about this meta-narrative.
+The video’s story must be about your love for the location and your journey there to make a film.

-You can have the best Kickstarter video and film concept ever, but if no one goes to your Kickstarter page you won’t raise money.
-You should spend about one month (yes, that’s a lot of preparation) planning out how you’re going to drive traffic to your campaign.
+You can have the best Kickstarter video and film concept ever, but if no one goes to your Kickstarter page, you won’t raise money.
+You should spend about one month (yes, that’s a lot of preparation) planning how you will drive traffic to your campaign.

-There are four places we’re going to focus our attention on in order to drive traffic:
+There are four places we’re going to focus our attention on to drive traffic:

 - Email contacts you already have.